Perkedel/After-Church/Documents/After Church Description Next.md

 - https://littlemisfortune.fandom.com/wiki/Mr._Voice (This guy steals children on Pandora)
 - Aha!
 I know. the end of Morgo's game were now in 2009, right? right?? ***➡?!?!?!?!*** idk. which figures the bad end where this mother decided to `/kill` (just like that and Enter) or whatever measure it takes if you forgot to sparkle 16 objects. **👉?** And.. otherwise if you did 16 sparkles, `/kill` weren't happened. idk.
 - Supernova GIMP light flare effect
+- Misfortune's pounding heartbeat Steth Mic message: AAAAAAAAAA that's me!!!
+OH MY GOSH!!!!
+JAG ÄR BERÖMD!!!
+AAAAAAAAAAAAAA!!!!
+- use Yaru login sound
+- do it like Twitch Streamlabs donation ding
+- I know, the drawing is horrible.
+I was not supposed to draw 2D!
+I am supposed to draw 3D! yess.
+- Error!
+NO Swedish language experience.
+Falling back to Google Translate.
+- LWIAY

 # Ok no spoiler this time.